skafos/TuriTextClassifier/advanced_usage/README.md

      -  ***Sentiment Classification***: How positive or negative is a piece of text?
 Typically trained with text data representing user reviews and respective ratings on a scale 1-5.
 The starter model in this repo contains a basic sentiment classifier trained on yelp reviews.
     -  ***Spam Classification***: How likely is it that a piece of text is "spam" or 100% valid?
 Typically trained with text data paired with the appropriate label (spam or ham).
     -  ***Topic Identification***: What is the topic or subject matter of a piece of text?
 Typically trained with text data paired with related categories.
-- **Wrangling Text w/ Turicreate**: Text comes in a host of different formats.
-Fortunately, the turicreate text classifier handles all cleaning, [tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), and text feature engineering, and cleaning of your text data automatically.
+- **Wrangling Text w/ Turi Create**: Text comes in a host of different formats.
+Fortunately, the Turi Create text classifier handles all cleaning, [tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), and text feature engineering, and cleaning of your text data automatically.

 ## Resources